TheStormWeaver/JSWeb/Angular/ProjectPrep/idea-app/README.md

 # LoginApp

-Simple app for testing login functionalities of firebase
+Simple app for testing Authentication functionalities of firebase (including a login, register, home and profile page)